Confidential Safe Space

 No obligation chat: From personal experience, I understand how opening up to someone new can feel daunting, so you’re very welcome to get in touch for a no obligation chat, to ask questions, and get a sense of whether you feel comfortable and confident that you’re making the right choice for you.

-During Covid, I’m working online via Zoom, or phone; you're very welcome to call for a free, no obligation chat: 07544 831297.
+You're welcome to get in touch: I’m working online via Zoom, or phone; you're very welcome to call for a free, no obligation chat: 07544 831297.
 I'd love to hear from you.

 Together, whatever it is, we can find a positive way forward.